-- The Change to Gable Wall(s) dedit button is a shortcut for the Full Gable Wall attribute in the Wall Specification dialog. - The Join Roof Planes edit tool resizes roof planes so they meet along geometrically correct ridge, hip, and valley lines.
+- The Change to Gable Wall(s) and edit button is a shortcut for the Full Gable Wall attribute in the Wall Specification dialog. - The Join Roof Planes dedit tool resizes roof planes so they meet along geometrically correct ridge, hip, and valley lines.